-Justin Bieber Posts That Wife Hailey Scratched His Pink Lamborghini On Instagram
+Justin Bieber Posts That Wife Hailey Baldwin Bieber Scratched His Pink Lamborghini On Instagram

 Justin and Hailey Bieber may have had their first bump in the road after the model’s latest mishap.

 The “Baby” singer took to his Instagram page on Saturday, October 5 to share with his 119 million followers what shenanigans his wife was currently up to.
-According to Us Weekly, the singer posted on his Instagram Stories that Hailey had scratched his pink Lamborghini.
+According to Us Weekly, the singer posted on his Instagram stories that Hailey had scratched his pink Lamborghini.
 Bieber recorded his reaction to his fans on Instagram.

 “What did you do?
 What did you do?” he says while zooming in on his vehicle’s tire.
 “Aww, man.”